-I teach the following courses at the Atlantic School of Theology.
-In addition to covering the basics for graduate-level survey and language requirements, I try to offer a representative rotation of courses from the three parts of Tanakh: the Law, the Prophets, and the Writings.
+I teach a variety of courses at Atlantic School of Theology.
+In addition to covering the basics for graduate-level survey and language requirements, I try to offer a representative rotation of courses from the three parts of Tanakh by covering selections from the Law, the Prophets, and the Writings.

 The Book of Genesis (Winter 2017): A study of the histories of Genesis that seeks to understand the book’s foundational role as scripture from antiquity down through the present day.